sizovs/sizovs.github.io/_posts/2019-04-10-the-best-developers-are-raised-not-hired.md

 - Adjust your interview process and give a chance to candidates that are not good enough yet, but are eager to learn and have a growth mindset.
 They are raw diamonds.

 - Relax "hard requirements" in your job ads to avoid filtering out impostors.
-Remember that most women apply to positions only where they 100% fit the requirements.
+Remember that most women apply to positions only where they completely fit the requirements.

 - If you work in a large company and care about our profession, consider creating a Bootcamp for complete beginners.